Kelketek/edx-platform/docs/en_us/internal/jenkins/builds.md

 There are three ways that builds start in our jenkins testing infastructure for edx-platform.

 ##### 1) Automatic builds for Pull Requests
-* Permissions Required: You must either be a _public_ member of the [edx organization on github](https://github.com/orgs/edx/people), or on a whitelist.
+* Permissions Required: You must be a _public_ member of the [edx organization on github](https://github.com/orgs/edx/people).
+  If you are not, someone will start a build for you during the pull request review process.
+You will still be able to view the build results as described below.

 * How it gets started

   >* When you submit a pull request to the edx-platform repository, a jenkins build will
   >  automatically start and run unit and acceptance tests at the most recent commit.
   >* When you add a new commit to the PR, a new build will be run for those changes.
   >* Sometimes it may take a little while for the build to start.
-That ussually just means that
+That usually just means that
   >  jenkins is pretty busy.

 * How it is reported